Key Takeaways

 - Microsoft error codes are diagnostic signals that point to a specific failure within Windows or a Microsoft application.

-- Errors are categorized as either permanent hard failures or temporary soft failures.
+- Errors are categorised as either permanent hard failures or temporary soft failures.

 - Microsoft Learn is the most authoritative source for looking up any specific error code.